rhinobase/raftyui/apps/docs/app/docs/components/switch/page.md

 ## IsDisabled

-IsDisabled prop is used to show select component in disabled state.
+isDisabled prop is used to show select component in disabled state.

 {% example name="switch:disabled" /%}

-## Default Selected
+## Checked

-Pass the `defaultSelected` prop if you need to set the switch selected by default and `isSelected` prop is used to manage checked state.
+Pass the `checked` prop is used to manage checked state.

 {% example name="switch:selected" /%}